 A computerised shareholder register is kept containing information on shareholders and their holdings which is publicly available.

-It is required to have between one to five Members of the Board of Directors, where at least one member shall be resident in Finland or the European Economic Area (EEA).
+It is required to have between one to five Members of the Board of Directors, where at least one resident in Finland or the European Economic Area (EEA).
 Shareholder and director meetings are mandatory, and is is possible to attend by way of proxy.
 The Ordinary General Meeting must be held within six months of the end of the financial period.

 We will check your proposed Finnish company name is acceptable and not already incorporated with the Finnish Trade Register or pending with the Register of Foundations.
 Certain company names are prohibited, such as names suggesting the patronage of any government and the trade name of private limited companies must include the words "osakeyhtiö" or the abbreviation "oy" to denote private limited company.

 Once incorporated we provide a set of corporate documents for your Finland company which, includes the Certificate of Incorporation, Memorandum of Association the Articles of Association and share certificates.
 Copies of the company incorporation documents are sent via email and the originals from the companies registry are sent to you in a corporate folder.